dedetmix/gmt5sar2stamps_sbas/README.md

-These are script that i modified GMT5SAR output to be worked for SBAS STAMPS.
-The original scripts comes from (Xiaopeng Tong, et al):
+These are codes that I modified to integrate GMTSAR output to StaMPS software for the small baselines method.
+The original scripts were from Xiaopeng Tong, et al:

 https://github.com/mohseniaref/gmtsar2stamps